“Space and time emerged together and are inseparable.”

 Strict vs Nonstrict: whether the time labels $(t_i){i\in[\ell]}$ must be strictly increasing ($t_i<t{i+1}$) or only non-decreasing ($t_i\leq t_{i+1}$)

-the following are possible restriction of the labeling $\lambda$
+The following are possible restriction of the labeling $\lambda$:

 Simple vs not (Multi-label): whether each edge is allowed at most one label ($\lambda\colon V\rightarrow [\tau]$) or more ($\lambda\colon V\rightarrow 2^\tau$)